wallarm/product-documentation/docs/4.6/fast/en/qsg/test-preparation.md

 ![The test scheme in use][img-test-scheme]

->   #### Info:: Creating a test policy
+!!! info "Creating a test policy"
->
->   It is strongly recommended that you create a dedicated policy for each target application under the test.
+    It is strongly recommended that you create a dedicated policy for each target application under the test.
 However, you could make use of the default policy that is automatically created by the Wallarm cloud.
 This document will guide you through the process of creating a dedicated policy, while the default policy is beyond the scope of this guide.

 ----------